-SWK-S 502 Research I (3 cr.)
-This foundation research course assists students in developing the knowledge, skills, and values necessary to evaluate the effectiveness of social work practice.
-Emphasis is placed on knowledge of qualitative and quantitative designs, methodologies, and techniques that inform students of best practices in social work.
-Students will recognize the impact of ethnicity, gender, age, and sexual orientation on the research process and be able to critically review published studies with attention to researcher bias.
+SWK-S 502 Evidence-informed inquiry for practice (3 cr.)

+This foundation research course assists students in developing the knowledge, skills, and values necessary to evaluate studies testing the effectiveness of social work practice and other empirical research relevant to social work using ethical, culturally informed, antiracist, and anti-oppressive approaches.
+Emphasis is placed upon knowledge of qualitative and quantitative designs, methods, and techniques that inform students of best practices in social work from an anti-racist, anti-oppressive, diversity, equity, and inclusion lens.
+Students will recognize the importance of anti-oppression, diversity, equity, and inclusion in the research process and be able to review published studies with attention to bias in research critically.

 SWK-S 505 Social Policy Analysis and Practice (3 cr.)

 This course examines the processes that influence the development of social policy and social services.
 Included are legislative and political processes, models of policy analysis, service delivery and policy implementation.
 Effects of these on people are considered from global, political, economic and social policy perspectives.
 This course is developed around the general proposition that social workers utilize knowledge and skills to carry out roles and functions critical for practice.
 Such knowledge and skills include the application of social policy analysis, the legislative process, the role and impact of politics and political choice on the quality of life of people, and the effect of economic-social policy decision and judicial actions on social services.
 In addition, the course examines the variability of the common and uncommon attributes of service delivery systems.

-SWK-S 506 Introduction to the Social Work Profession
+SWK-S 506 Introduction to the Social Work Profession (3 cr.)